 8. Create targeted ads

-What strategies do you use to increase your reach on Facebook?
+What strategies do you use to increase build a larger Facebook audience?